 We have a long established tradition of helping those in need, whether through the Family Fast Day economy lunch or through a vast array of fundraising activities for different causes throughout the year.
 Students use all their talent, humour, ingenuity and business acumen to raise lots of money and have a huge amount of fun, whilst at the same time reminding ourselves we are all part of a local, national and international community, often with genuine needs to be met.

-Although our final totals for the year 17/18 are not yet tallied, our charity fundraising efforts have supported many local, national and international causes over the year.
+Our charity fundraising efforts have supported many local, national and international causes over the year.
 As a community, we understand just how priviledged we are, and recognize the Gospel call to serve others.

 In 2016/17 our fundraising supported: